Tanystropheus: Soft tissue

-A specimen described by Renesto in 2005 displayed an unusual "black material" around the rear part of the body, with smaller patches in the middle of the back and tail.
+A specimen described by Renesto in 2005 displayed an unusual "black material" around the rear part of the body, with smaller patches at the middle of the back and tail.
 Although most of the material was amorphous, the portion just in front of the hip seemingly preserved scale impressions, indicating that the black material was the remnants of soft tissue.
 The scales seem to be semi-rectangular and do not overlap with each other, similar to the integument reported in a juvenile Macrocnemus described in 2002.
 The portion of the material at the base of the tail is particularly thick and rich in phosphate.
 Many small spherical structures are also present in this portion, which upon further preparation were revealed to be composed of calcium carbonate.
 These chemicals suggest that the black material was formed as a product of the specimen's proteins decaying in a warm, stagnant, and acidic environment.
 As in Macrocnemus, the concentration of this material at the base of the tail suggests that the specimen had a quite noticeable amount of muscle behind its hips.

 Brain and inner ear

 Impressions on the frontal bones of Tanystropheus longobardicus fossils indicate that that species at least had a bulbous forebrain with paired olfactory bulbs.
 The complete braincase of Tanystropheus hydroides specimen PIMUZ T 2790 allowed for a partial reconstruction of the brain cavity and inner ear via a digital endocast.
-The flocculus is large and broad and leads forward to a cerebellum which is narrowest between the endosseus labyrinth (inner ear canals).
+The flocculus is large and broad and leads forward to the rest of the cerebellum, which is narrowest between the endosseus labyrinth (inner ear canals).
 A large flocculus may relate to greater head and eye stabilization, though evidence is inconclusive.
 Long-necked sauropods show a reduction of the flocculus and there is no clear correlation between flocculus size and function in modern mammals and birds.
-Like other reptiles, Tanystropheus has three thin semicircular canals ringing out of the inner ear.
-Tanystropheus likely stayed in shallow waters or on land, since it lacks the thick semicircular canals of deep-diving seabirds.
+Like other reptiles, Tanystropheus has three semicircular canals ringing out of the inner ear.
+Tanystropheus likely stayed in shallow waters or on land, since its semicircular canals are much thinner than those of deep-diving seabirds.
 The anterior semicircular canal, which curves up and around the flocculus, is enlarged.
 The posterior semicircular canal (which slopes backwards and outwards from the brain) is smaller, as is the lateral semicircular canal (which arches outwards).
 The lateral semicircular canal is nearly horizontal in orientation, which possibly relates to a horizontal head posture.
 There is also a long straight cochlear duct extending outwards, and a long cochlear duct typically indicates good hearing ability in living reptiles.